flatironinstitute/CaImAn/docs/source/Installation.rst

-Section 2: Set up demos
+Section 2: Set up demos with caimanmanager
 -----------------------

 Once Caiman is installed, you will likely want to set up a working directory with code samples and datasets.